xl4kj/doc-ci-cd-workflow-playground/docs/en/proximity-flow.rst

      - *(tstr)*.
 Document type identifier.
 For example, for an mDL, the value MUST be ``org.iso.18013.5.1.mDL``.

    * - **issuerSigned**
      - *(bstr)*.
 Contains the `IssuerNameSpaces` structure, which includes data elements signed by the Issuer, and the `issuerAuth` structure, which ensures their authenticity and integrity using the Mobile Security Object (MSO).
-See :ref:`mdoc-CBOR Credential Format`.
+See :ref:`credential-data-model:mdoc-CBOR Credential Format`.

    * - **deviceSigned**
      - *(bstr)*.
 Contains the `DeviceNameSpaces` structure (data elements signed by the Wallet Instance), and the `deviceAuth` structure, which includes the authentication data signed by the Wallet Instance.
 See the table below for details.